awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 ## Configuring Mozilla Thunderbird to Send Email Using Amazon SES<a name="configure-email-client-thunderbird"></a>

 The procedures in this section help you configure [Mozilla Thunderbird](https://www.mozilla.org/thunderbird/) to send email through Amazon SES\.
 These procedures were tested using Mozilla Thunderbird version 52\.5 on Windows, macOS and Linux\.
-The procedures may differ slightly for other versions of Thunderbird\.
+The procedures might differ slightly for other versions of Thunderbird\.

 ### Part 1: Create Local Folders<a name="configure-email-client-thunderbird-part-1"></a>

-Amazon SES does not include server\-based folders in which you can save items such as sent mail and drafts\.
-For this reason, you must create these folders on your computer\.
-You will configure Thunderbird to save mail to these folders in [Part 3: Configure Thunderbird to Save Sent Mail and Drafts on Your Computer](#configure-email-client-thunderbird-part-3)\.
+Amazon SES doesn't include server\-based folders in which you can save items such as sent mail and drafts\.
+For this reason, you have to create these folders on your computer\.
+You configure Thunderbird to save mail to these folders in [Part 3: Configure Thunderbird to Save Sent Mail and Drafts on Your Computer](#configure-email-client-thunderbird-part-3)\.

 **To create the Sent Mail and Drafts folders**